-Learn how to use the Custom Code feature to customize nearly any aspect of your Hub's appearance and functionality.
+Learn how to add custom code to your Hub to customize nearly any aspect of it's appearance and functionality.

 Before you begin

-- If you choose to use Custom Code in your Hub, you do so at your own discretion.
-We are not able to provide development assistance, and troubleshooting support may be limited depending on the nature of the problem.
+- If you choose to custom code in your Hub, you do so at your own risk.
+Uberflip is not able to provide development assistance, and the troubleshooting support we can offer may be limited depending on the nature of the problem.

-- If you experience problems with Custom Code and need help from our Support Team, you may need to disable your Custom Code.
+- If you experience problems with custom code and need help from our Support team, it may be necessary to disable your custom code to troubleshoot the issue.

 - Customize your Hub's design elements, including menus, text, images, and more